Life After the Center

 Social Studies Teacher, South Oldham High School, Crestwood, Kentucky.

 "Aftermath of Liberation: Jewish Life in Displaced Persons Camps, Germany 1945-1957"

-Director of Education, The Holocaust Memorial and Tolerance Center of Nassau County, NY
+Senior director of Education and Community Affairs, The Holocaust Memorial and Tolerance Center of Nassau County, NY